Shigella: Facts and Details

 Every year, there are about 500,000 cases of shigellosis in the U.S.

-Symptoms of shigellosis typically start one to two days after exposure.
-Symptoms include diarrhea (sometimes bloody), fever, stomach pain and straining to pass stools even when bowels are empty.
+Shigellosis symptoms include diarrhea (sometimes bloody), fever, stomach pain, and feeling the need to pass stool (poop) even when the bowels are empty.

 How is shigellosis treated?